-When and Where – Forests and woodlands, especially places where there are many maples trees.
+When and Where – Forests and woodlands, especially places where there are many maples and alder trees.
 They are also commonly found in fruit trees.

 Wonder Triggers for Young Trackers:

-- Can you find an large tree near where you live?
+- Can you find a large tree near where you live?
 Watch the tree year round to see not only the leaf cycle, but also creatures who live in its branches.

 - During the winter, see if you can find Tent Caterpillar egg masses on tree bark, especially alder trees.
 Use a magnifying glass to study them.
 What do they look like?
 How large are they?